 3. Strategic Trademark Bidding (TM+)

 When done right, trademark bidding campaigns can help DTC beauty brands play defense against competitors and even resellers who are also selling their products.
-Beauty brands with the most successful affiliate marketing partnerships work with their affiliate program management team to identify trusted partners and work with them to develop a trademark bidding strategy to complement the brand's internal efforts.
+Beauty brands with the most successful affiliate marketing partnerships work with their affiliate programme management team to identify trusted partners and work with them to develop a trademark bidding strategy to complement the brand's internal efforts.

 TM+ campaigns can be an effective strategy for skincare and beauty brands to capture customers who would normally shop through a reseller.
 Strategic TM+ campaigns also gives beauty brands some leverage in getting affiliate partners to remove outdated codes and inaccurate promotions.